glener10/authentication/documentation/nextFeatures.md

-Route to verify email, checking the code with code_verify_email in database

 Password Recovery: use a unique token sended to email Update change email to receive a unique code sended for email